wholder/RglComm/README.md

 **RigolComm** is a GUI-based program written in the Java Language that I created to experiment with communicating with and controlling Rigol devices using IEEE 488 Commands sent over the instrument's USB interface.
 My eventual goal is to use this code as the basis for a program that can run simple scripts to make various measurements and perform calculations.
 However, I'm publishing it here so that others can learn the basic techniques needed to use usb4java to communicate these kinds of devices.

-To use it, first select the device to command using the selector, type the command into the text field and press the Enter key, or press the "RUN" button.
+To use it, first select the device to command using the selector, type the command into the text field and press the Enter key, or press the "**`RUN`**" button.
 Commands common to most instruments include:

  - **`*IDN?`** - Queries the equipment ID and returns a String of text info
  - **`*RST`**  - Resets the instrument